khfii/khfii/README.md

 # 💫 About Me:
-I'm currenlty learning in back-end tech
+I'm currenlty learning in java and web development

 ## 🌐 Socials: